Project SEARCH Collaborates for Autism

 Benefits to the Students:

-- Participate in 600 hours of internships in a variety of internships within the host business.
+- Participate in 600 hours of internships in a variety of positions within the host business.

 - Acquire 300 hours of training in competitive, transferable and marketable job skills.

 - Gain increased independence, confidence and self esteem while learning valuable social skills with peer mentors and business leaders.

 Benefits to the Business: